pomerium/pomerium/docs/enterprise/install/helm.md

 description: Install Pomerium Enterprise in Kubernetes with Helm
 ---

-# Install Pomerium Enterprise Console in Helm
+# Install Pomerium Enterprise in Helm

-This document covers installing Pomerium Enterprise Console into your existing helm-managed Kubernetes cluster.
+This document covers installing Pomerium Enterprise into your existing helm-managed Kubernetes cluster.
 It's designed to work with an existing cluster running Pomerium, as described im [Pomerium using Helm].
 Follow that document before continuing here.

 ## Before You Begin

-The Pomerium Enterprise Console requires:
+The Pomerium Enterprise requires:

 - An accessible RDBMS.
 We support PostgreSQL 9+.
    - A database and user with full permissions for it.
 - A certificate management solution.
 This page will assume a store of certificates using [cert-manager] as the solution.
 If you use another certificate solution, adjust the steps accordingly.
 - An existing Pomerium installation.
-If you don't already have the open-source Pomerium installed in your cluster, see [Pomerium using Helm] before you continue.
+If you don't already have open-source Pomerium installed in your cluster, see [Pomerium using Helm] before you continue.

 ## System Requirements